aliciapflaumer/babble/README.md

 ## What is Phoenix?

-Phoenix is a backend (serve-side) framework written in the Elixir programming language.
+Phoenix is a backend (server-side) framework written in the Elixir programming language.

 ## Approach to building babble